Coldstream Guards: Overseas service (1685–1900)

 The regiment saw active service in Flanders and in the Monmouth Rebellion, including the decisive Battle of Sedgemoor in 1685.
 It fought in the Battle of Walcourt in 1689, the Battle of Landen and the Siege of Namur.

 In 1760, the 2nd Battalion was sent to Germany to campaign under Prince Ferdinand of Brunswick and fought in the Battle of Wilhelmstal and at the Castle of Amöneburg.
 Three Guards companies of 307 men under Coldstream commander Colonel Edward Mathew fought in the American Revolutionary War.

 The Coldstream Regiment saw extensive service in the wars against the French Revolution and in the Napoleonic Wars.
 Under the command of Sir Ralph Abercromby, it defeated French troops in Egypt.
 In 1807, it took part in the investment of Copenhagen.
 In January 1809, it sailed to Portugal to join the forces under Sir Arthur Wellesley.
 In 1814, it took part in the Battle of Bayonne, in France, where a cemetery keeps their memory.
 The 2nd Battalion joined the Walcheren Expedition.
 Later, it served as part of the 2nd Guards Brigade in the Chateau Hougoumont where they resisted French assaults all day during the Battle of Waterloo.
 This defence is considered one of the greatest achievements of the regiment, and an annual ceremony of "Hanging the Brick" is performed each year in the Sergeants' Mess to commemorate the efforts of Cpl James Graham and Lt-Col James Macdonnell, who shut the North Gate after a French attack.
 The Duke of Wellington himself declared after the battle that "the success of the battle turned upon closing the gates at Hougoumont".

 The regiment was later part of the British occupation forces of Paris until 1816.

 During the Crimean War, the Coldstream Regiment fought in the battles of Alma, Inkerman and Sevastopol.
 On its return, four men of the regiment were awarded the newly instituted Victoria Cross.

-The regiment received its current name, The Coldstream Guards, in 1855.
+The regiment received its current name, the Coldstream Guards, in 1855.
 In 1882, it was sent to Egypt against the rebels of Ahmed 'Urabi and in 1885 in the Suakin Campaign.
 In 1897, the Coldstreamers were reinforced with the addition of a 3rd battalion.
 The 1st and 2nd battalions were dispatched to South Africa at the outbreak of the Second Boer War.
+During the conflict, they would prove instrumental at the Battle of Belmont, and were also present at Graspan, Modder River, Enslin, Magersfontein, Driefontein, Sand River, Diamond Hill, Belfast, and were also involved in hunting Christiaan de Wet.